greed2411/YDL/README.md

 # YDL
 ## YouTube Downloader

-A Python file to download Video(.mp4) and Audio(.mp3) Playlist of audio and video files just by providing the URL.
+A Python file to download Audio, Video and  Playlist of audio and video files just by providing the URL and get them at the best quality.

 Tested and developed on ***Windows 7 32-bit SP1***